-- Perforce Klocwork for C, C++, C# and Java, - Parasoft Parasoft Test for C, C++, .NET and Java, - Micro Focus Fortify which supports multiple operating systems and languages, - A list of existing tools is maintained by the OWASP (Source Code Analysis Tools I OWASP Foundation)
+- ✓ Perforce Klocwork for C, C++, C# and Java, - ✓ Parasoft Parasoft Test for C. C++. .NET and Java. - Micro Focus Fortify which supports multiple operating systems and languages, - ✓ A list of existing tools is maintained by the OWASP (Source Code Analysis Tools/ OWASP Foundation)

-Figure 10.
 Illustration of Fortify SAST including CWE classification

-Debiotech recommends you to:
+Debiotech recommends to:

-- Early on in your project execution, start using a SAST tool. - If possible, make the SAST tool part of your continuous integration environment and define criteria to prioritize the work according to the criticality of the identified weaknesses.
+- → Early on in your project execution, start using a SAST tool. - If possible, make the SAST tool part of your continuous integration environment and define criteria to prioritize the work according to the criticality of the identified weaknesses.

-6.2.3.
+5.2.3.
 Common Vulnerabilities and Exposures (CVE) identification